-We have many programs in place to maintain the safety of our natural gas system, especially in densely populated areas or places where people congregate, such as schools, parks and campgrounds.
-The federal government sets standards for the development of integrity management programs specifically near these High Consequence Areas.
+We have many programs in place to maintain the safety of our natural gas system.
 Some of our many safety programs include:

-- · All pipe is factory-tested to ensure it meets our safety standards - Our cathodic protection program uses a low-voltage electric current to help reduce or eliminate corrosion - We use high-tech devices called "smart pigs" in transmission pipelines to - locate any breaks in the pipe's protective wrap, dents or small internal weaknesses - We conduct ground and aerial surveys to check our 2,550 miles of transmission pipelines at least twice a year - The distribution system also is surveyed for leaks.
-Survey intervals vary according to the type of pipe, pressure and other factors - We respond to more than 300,000 MISS DIG 811 requests each year to mark pipeline locations so excavators can dig safely - To allow us to respond quickly to any emergency, our employees continuously monitor a computer system that alerts us to any abnormal pressures or flows in the gas system - Field employees receive extensive training to maintain pipelines and respond to possible problems - We respond promptly to all gas emergency calls to make the situation safe as soon as possible and to mitigate the impact of an incident involving natural gas - We also count on the awareness of those living and working near pipelines to inform us of unusual activities and have an extensive pipeline public awareness program - Engineering plans for significant civic projects, such as roads and sewers, are reviewed by Consumers Energy prior to construction to evaluate the projects' potential impacts on the gas system
+- Factory-testing all pipe to ensure it meets our safety standards - A cathodic protection program that uses a low-voltage electric current to help reduce or eliminate corrosion - The use of high-tech devices called "smart pigs" in transmission pipelines to locate any breaks in the pipe's protective wrap, dents or small internal weaknesses - Ground and aerial surveys to check our 2,550 miles of transmission pipelines at least twice a year - Surveying the distribution system for leaks according to the type of pipe, pressure and other factors - Responding to more than 400,000 MISS DIG 811 requests each year to mark pipeline locations - Continuous monitoring of computer systems that alert us to any abnormal pressures of flows in the natural gas network - Extensive training of field employees to maintain pipelines and respond to possible problems - Prompt response to all gas emergency calls to make the situation safe as soon as possible - An extensive pipeline public awareness program, which includes this document.
+We count on the awareness of those living and working near pipelines to inform us of unusual activities - A review of engineering plans for significant civic projects, such as roads and sewers prior to construction to evaluate the projects' potential impacts on the gas system identify the company, type of pipeline and provide an emergency phone number.
+We must be notified through MISS DIG 811 before any excavation or demolition activity in the area of a pipeline regardless of the presence of established line markers.